6 Symptoms of a Gallbladder Infection

 Do you know what signs to look for that could mean a possible gallbladder infection?
-Well, we’ll explain in this article.
+We’ll explain them in this article.

 The gallbladder is a very small organ.
-Many people don’t even know it exists, but it’s an indispensable part of our body: it stores bile and helps aid in digestion.
+Many people don’t even know it exists, but it’s an indispensable part of our body: it stores bile and helps aid digestion.
 Women tend to experience more problems with the gallbladder than men.
-We’ll tell you about 5 symptoms of a gallbladder infection to watch out below, so keep reading.
+We’ll tell you about 6 symptoms of a gallbladder infection to watch out for below, so keep reading.

 What is the purpose of the gallbladder?